 We focus on leveraging our design capabilities to develop products for target markets where we believe our innovation and reputation will allow us to earn attractive margins.
 In each of our target markets, we have multiple product families that primarily provide OEMs with component or subsystem products.
-Our product portfolio ranges from simple discrete devices to complex sub-systems that include multiple device types and incorporate firmware for interface between digital systems.
+Our product portfolio ranges from discrete devices to complex sub-systems that include multiple device types and incorporate firmware for interfacing between digital systems.
 In some cases, our products include mechanical hardware that interfaces with optoelectronic or capacitive sensors.
-We intend to expand our product offerings to address existing and adjacent market opportunities, and plan to selectively target attractive segments within large established markets.
+We intend to continue expanding our product offerings to address existing and adjacent market opportunities, and plan to target select niches within large established markets.
 We target markets that require high quality and the integrated performance characteristics of our products.
-For the fiscal year ended October 28, 2012, wireless communications contributed 45%, wired infrastructure contributed 28% and industrial and automotive electronics contributed 22% of our net revenue, respectively.
+For the fiscal year ended November 3, 2013, wireless communications contributed 48%, wired infrastructure contributed 30% and industrial & other contributed 22% of our net revenue, respectively.

 Wireless Communications.
 We support the wireless industry with a broad variety of RF semiconductor devices, including monolithic microwave integrated circuit filters and duplexers using our proprietary FBAR technology, front end modules that incorporate multiple die into multi-function RF devices, diodes and discrete transistors.
 Our expertise in amplifier design, FBAR technology and module integration enables us to offer industry-leading efficiency in RF transmitter applications.
-Our proprietary gallium arsenide, or GaAs, processes are critical to the production of power amplifier, or PA, and low noise amplifier products.
+Our proprietary GaAs processes are critical to the production of power amplifier, or PA, and low noise amplifier products.
 In addition to RF devices, we provide a variety of optoelectronic sensors for mobile handset applications.
-We also supply light emitting diodes, or LEDs, for camera-phone flashes and for backlighting applications in mobile handset keypads.

 Wired Infrastructure.
 In the storage and Ethernet networking markets, we supply transceivers that receive and transmit information along optical fibers.
-We provide a range of product bandwidth options for customers, including options ranging from 125 megabyte data, or MBd, Fast Ethernet transmitters and receivers to 16 Gigabit transceivers.
-We supply parallel optic transceivers with as many as 12 parallel channels for high performance computing, core routing and server applications.
-For enterprise networking and server input/output, or I/O, applications, we also supply high speed serializer/deserializer, or SerDes, products integrated into application specific integrated circuits, or ASICs.
+We provide a range of product bandwidth options for customers, including options ranging from 125 Megabits per second, or Mbps, Fast Ethernet transmitters and receivers to 168 Gigabits per second, or Gbps, transceivers.
+In Ethernet networking, we focus on higher bandwidth applications, principally 10G and emerging 40G and 100G for data center as well as enterprise customers.
+In storage, we focus on fiber channel-based applications including 8G and emerging 16G transceivers.
+In addition, we supply parallel optic transceivers with as many as 12 parallel channels for core routing, server, and high performance computing applications.
+We also supply optical laser and receiver components to the access, metro and long-haul telecommunication markets.
+For enterprise networking and server input/output, or I/O, applications, we supply high speed serializer/deserializer, or SerDes, products integrated into application specific integrated circuits, or ASICs.
+Our ASICs are designed on advanced CMOS process technologies, focused primarily on 28nm and next generation 16nm processes.
+In these geometries, we are able to support data transmission rates of up to 32G per second.